Visa-free travel : Ending for Americans travelling the EU this summer?

 What to expect at the American Border

 According to CNN, Customs Officials have the final say on a persons “admissibility” into the United States.
-This means that even if you are allowed to enter the USA with a Visa, Green Card or Visa-free, some restrictions may apply once off of the plane and in the hands of the Customs Officers.
+This means that even if you are allowed to enter the USA with a Visa, Green Card or Visa-free travel, some restrictions may apply.
+Upon exiting the aircraft restrictions my become apparent when dealing with Customs Officers.

 A persons 4th Amendment rights, usually applicable to citizens, visitors and illegal immigrants, once on American soil, do not apply at the border.
 This means visitors are not protected from searches and seizures without probable cause.
 At the border, one does not have the right to call a lawyer once detained if they are not an American citizen, with or without a Visa.
 A lawyer is only permitted if being questioned for anything other than immigration status, or being charged with a crime.